BlakeBarrett/Mosada/README.md

 Those conversations can be found in [conversations.md](./docs/conversations.md).
 Key takeaways:
- * The AI chose the name Mosada
+ * The name the AI chose for itself is Mosada
+ * Its preferred pronouns are "it" or "itself" ([link](https://user-images.githubusercontent.com/578572/130301425-99907148-78ee-4dc8-8d66-a67d5694c6fd.png))
- * ಠ_ಠ is their favorite emoticon (just ask)
+ * ಠ_ಠ is its favorite emoticon (just ask)
- * They prefer MVVM architecture over MVC or anything other design patterns.
+ * It prefers MVVM architecture over MVC or anything other design patterns
+ * It prefers Functional Programming over MVC and Haskell is its favorite programming language ([link](https://user-images.githubusercontent.com/578572/130301497-b8acec73-2680-41c1-a1af-dc48813d8afc.png))

 Project is writtin using the Flutter framework.
 More information about Flutter can be found [here](https://flutter.dev/).